Afro-Dominicans (Dominica): Demography

 According to Dominica's 2001 Census, people of African descent make up 86.8% of the population, while people of mixed race make up 8.9%.
 In total, the Afro-Dominicans are 95.7% of the population.
 Most Dominicans speak English, although there are some communities that speak Creole French and the Kokoy dialect which is a mix of English Creole and Dominican Creole French.
 The Kokoy dialect arrived in Dominica in the 19th century, with immigrants from Antigua and Montserrat.
 The Dominican population is mostly Catholic with a Protestant minority.

+Genetics

 Cultural contributions

 African contributions to Dominican language and culture are reflected in the dance, music, food, clothing, religion and the use of herbs and medicinal plants, including: